Ereiarrus/ComplementsBotPy/README.md

 Once you have your firebase app, go to 'Service accounts' in project settings.
 From here, generate a new private key, and save the file as '.firebase_config.json' in the root directory.

-Create a Realtime Database in firebase.
+Create a Realtime Database in firebase with private access.